salarcode/ASProxy/ASProxy/Readme.txt

 ****************************************
 Version History

-Version 5.5 2009/07/28
+Version 5.5 Beta1 2009/09/14
-* New look and design.
+* New: New look and design.
-* Plugin support.
+* New: Plugin support.
+Apply what do you want to do with ASProxy easily.
-* Extension support.
+* New: Extension support.
+Write your own engine for ASProxy.
-* Administration interface.
-This is optional and should be uploaded by user manually.
-* Easy
+* New: Administration UI.
+Config your ASProxy easily from everywhere.
+* New: Easier mulitlanguage support.
+One package for all languages.
+Just copy the .resx files and change the default language.
+* Fixed: Minor Javascript issues.

 Version 5.2 2009/06/28
 * Most part of ASProxy is rewrited and optimized.